GautamDeepak/EMM/EMM_Prac_10.md

 ### Objective

-The goal of this Prac is to gain an understanding of different ways of communicating discoveries you make in Google Earth Engine - including the publishing of maps, charts and animated time-lapse videos. .
+The goal of this Prac is to gain an understanding of different ways of communicating discoveries you make in Google Earth Engine - including the publishing of maps, charts and animated time-lapse videos.

 ---------------------------------------------------
 ## 1. Adding legend to maps.
 We have used the mapping feature of Earth Engine in all of the previous labs (Map.addLayer).
 One aspect we have not covered so far is how to add a legend to a map.
 I have provided two examples below that you can modify for categorical or continuous data.
 You do not need to be able to replicate the script.
-However, general understanding of the script is expected such that you can modify the legends, etc. as required.
+However, a general understanding of the script is expected such that you can modify the legends, etc. as required.

 1. Run the below script to run the categorical legend.
 I will encourage you to change the parameters - most of them are super intuitive and create the legend you want.